dgryski/go-perfbook/performance.md

     But the engineering approach is correct:
      Benchmark.
 Analyze.
 Improve.
 Verify.
 Iterate.

+Augment your data structure with more information:
+    - precomputed fields (size, etc)
+    - extra indexes for searching, "search fingers"
+    - limitations of when this is applicable: must be cheap to keep updated
+    - all these fall under "do less work" (at the data structure level)

 Trade space for time:
   - smaller data structures: pack things, compress data structures in memory